GE U20C: Export version

 In 1996, PT Industri Kereta Api Indonesia (PT INKA) made ICTSI #1 for Philippines Port Railways.
 The locomotive was among the first batch produced by GE Lokomotif Indonesia.
 It has the same specifications as an average Indonesian CC 203.
 However, after 7 years of revenue service, the container rail service was shut down.
 The locomotive was refurbished and was shipped to Australia for Coote Industrial Company.
 After strip down inspections and maintenance, the locomotive was put back on revenue service.

 Around 2015, the locomotive (renumbered U201) was acquired by Transperth Train Operations - the commuter rail operator of Perth, Western Australia - whose fleet otherwise consists solely of electric multiple units.
 U201 replaced Transperth's earlier diesel shunter, a Westrail MA-class locomotive, which was acquired by Hotham Valley Railway.
-U201 is now based at Transperth's Claisebrook depot.

-Brazil

-In contrast to the Indonesian U20C model, which features a wide cabin type designed by UGL Rail, the Brazilian U20C model adheres to the international standard cabin type, characterized by its box-shaped design created by Brambilla.
-While the specifications are nearly identical to those of the Indonesian U20C locomotive, there are slight differences in the details.